OronNadiv/drnadiv.com/content/blog/whole-food-plant-based-nutrition/index.md

 > "Transformation to healthy diets by 2050 will require substantial dietary shifts.
 Global consumption of fruits, vegetables, nuts and legumes will have to double, and consumption of foods such as red meat and sugar will have to be reduced by more than 50%.
 A diet rich in plant-based foods and with fewer animal source foods confers both improved health and environmental benefits."

 `youtube: PIc42oIU0Ik`

+I have started talking to my nine year old daughter about the environmental benefits of eating a plant-based diet.
+Since she was a baby, we have fed her a variety of fruits and vegetables.
+She eats most of what I cook, and I'm sure she would like it even more if I improved my cooking skills!
+She did a report last year on [Greta Thunberg](https://en.wikipedia.org/wiki/Greta_Thunberg), the now 17 year old Swedish environmental activist, and she hopes to start a Climate Change Club at her school.

+Again, I want to emphasize that eating a plant-based diet doesn't mean completely cutting out all animal-based foods.
+The more plants we can incorporate into our diets, and the more animal foods we can cut out, the better.

+`youtube: nUnJQWO4YJY`

 So we can eat predominantly plants and lower our risk for chronic diseases while simultaneously improving planetary health.
 But don't kids need to drink their milk to grow?
 Actually, no. The WHO and UNICEF recommend breastfeeding until age 2 or longer